Shubhra Ghosh Dastidar

 Research interests:

-Broader areas of interest: Computational Chemistry and Biology, Bioinformatics, Structural Dynamics of Biomolecules, Molecular Modelling and Drug Design
+Broader areas of interest: Computational Chemistry and Biology, Bioinformatics, Drug Design, Data Science, Machine Learning and AI, Structure and Dynamics of Biomolecules, Molecular Modelling and Simulations

 Biomolecules and their assemblies